The Historical Construction of Body Norms

 4. Industrialisation and Social Structuring

-The industrial era introduced new dynamics:
+The industrial era introduced structural changes that affected body norms:

-• urbanisation increased population density
+• urbanisation increased proximity between individuals

 Clothing evolved from: